vocdoni/docs/docs/architecture/components/entity.md

 >This guidlines apply to [Storage of Text records](#storage-of-text-records) as well as  [Storage of lists of text records](#storage-of-lists-of-text-records).

-Content URIs are formated using the [Content URI specification](/architecture/protocol/data-origins?id=content-uri).
+Content URIs are formatted using the [Content URI specification](/architecture/protocol/data-origins?id=content-uri).

-Any other record stored under Vocdoni's key convention is formatted as stringified JSON object
+Any other record stored under Vocdoni's key convention is formatted as a stringified JSON object

 - **Objects**  `JSON.parse('{"keyName":"valueGoesHere"}')` => `{ keyName: "valueGoesHere" }`
 - **Arrays**  `JSON.parse('["0x1234","0x2345","0x3456"]')` => `[ "0x1234", "0x2345", "0x3456" ]`